-Each individual Mediterranean Studies course comprises 6 ECTS and is open to all students.
-Our courses would combine particularly well with a BA in European Studies, French, Italian, Spanish or Middle Eastern Studies, History, Political Science or Anthropology.
+The minor in Mediterranean Studies is open to all students, and would combine particularly well with a Bachelor's in European Studies, French, Italian, Spanish or Middle Eastern Studies, History, Political Science or Anthropology.
 This minor may therefore also serve as a good preparation to gain admission to a Master's programme in these fields of study, in particular European Studies: Identity and Integration and Midden-Oostenstudies (Dutch taught).